rrx/blog/content/posts/2024-04-28-microservices/index.md

 - **Simplicity in Development**:  Often a company starts with a monolithic architecture and only migrates to microservices when the complexity of their operations necessitates it.
 For startups focused on getting a viable product to market swiftly, the monolith offers fewer moving parts and a lower barrier to initial development.
 Debugging is more straightforward when you don’t need to trace issues across network boundaries, and the overall system architecture is easier to grasp for new developers.

 - **Rapid Development**
-In the fast paced startup world, speed can make it or break it.
+In the fast-paced startup world, speed can make it or break it.
 A monolithic architecture allows for rapid development, and simplifies the design space.
 When it comes to speed, sometimes less is more.
 The ability to develop quickly and deploy immediately without the considerations of managing multiple services can be an advantage.

 - **When High Availability Is Not a Requirement**: Not every application needs to be available 24/7.
 For desktop software or applications in use solely during business hours, the high availability that microservices offer might not justify the added complexity.
 In such cases, if a monolithic architecture can meet you availability needs effectively, there’s no need for the added complexity of multiple services.

 ## When to consider microservices

 Considering microservices goes beyond a decision at the start of a new project.
 It's something to consider as your services grow and evolve.
 The are often considered when a service has become too difficult to extend or maintain.
-Microservices isn't the only answer, here are some reasons you might want to condsider splitting up your monolith into microservices.
+Using microservices isn't the only answer, here are some reasons you might want to consider splitting up your monolith into microservices.

 - **Managing Stack or Language Incompatibilities**: Microservices are great for integrating across diverse technologies.
-If your stack is getting a bit wild, a little python here, some golang there, all wrapped up with multiple targets in a Dockerfile and duck taped with bash scripts, then you might want to consider splitting it up, and setting up each project independently.
+If your stack is getting a bit wild, a little python here, some Golang there, all wrapped up with multiple targets in a Dockerfile and duck taped with bash scripts, then you might want to consider splitting it up, and setting up each project independently.
 This can help developers avoid the temptation to continue feeding your Frankenstein monster.
 Splitting it up will allow you to define clear API boundaries, and let your teams focus on their strengths.

 - **Isolating Critical Components**: Separating services according to their criticality ensures that less critical components can fail without cascading effects on entire system.
 This architectural choice helps in resource allocation, preventing non-essential services from starving out critical ones.